mediocregopher/radix/README.md

-radix
+Radix
 =====

-radix is an asynchronous Redis client for Go. radix was originally forked from the Tideland-rdc redis client (http://code.google.com/p/tideland-rdc/) developed by Frank Mueller.
+Radix is an asynchronous Redis client for Go.
+Radix was originally forked from the Tideland-rdc redis client (http://code.google.com/p/tideland-rdc/) developed by Frank Mueller.